optimalstrategy/sms_forwarder_app/README.md

 # SMS forwarder app
-I have two phones, one primary and the other just to receive SMS messages.
+I have two phones: primary and the other one just to receive SMS messages.
 Carrying and using two phones at once is such a pain, that's why I coded this app.

 # Installation